 When growing cannabis, you’ll need to ensure that your plants get plenty of Nitrogen, Phosphorus, and Potassium.
 There is also a myriad of secondary nutrients and micronutrients such as Magnesium, Calcium, Sulfur, Oxygen, Hydrogen, Carbon, Manganese, Iron, Zinc, Chlorine, and Cobalt, among others.

-While much of the attention surrounds Nitrogen, don’t forget the pivotal role played by Phosphorus, which is especially important in the growth of AK-47 marijuana.
-It is particularly crucial for stem strength, early stage root development, nutrient uptake, resistance to disease, flower formation, and yield.
-In other words, every aspect of your plant’s growth and development are dependent on the availability of Phosphorus.
+While much of the attention surrounds Nitrogen, don’t forget the pivotal role played by Phosphorus, which is especially crucial in the growth of AK-47 marijuana.
+It is particularly essential for stem strength, early-stage root development, nutrient uptake, resistance to disease, flower formation, and yield.
+In other words, every aspect of your plant’s growth and development is dependent on the availability of Phosphorus.

 If your AK-47 plant has a Phosphorus deficiency, you need to treat it immediately.
 Symptoms include slow growth, purple stems, yellow or brown lower leaves, or leaves that have turned an unusual blue-green color.
-While your weed tends only to need large amounts of Nitrogen during the vegetative stage, it needs Phosphorus throughout its life cycle.
+While your weed typically only needs significant amounts of Nitrogen during the vegetative stage, it requires Phosphorus throughout its life cycle.

 5 – How to Ensure Excellent Air Circulation in Your Grow Room

-During the day, your weed takes in carbon dioxide (CO2) from the air, water from the roots, and the sun’s energy to create their source of energy – sugar – which is stored and consumed in a process known as photosynthesis.
-If a plant doesn’t have enough access to light, it needs to consume its stored sugar to survive.
-This means consuming oxygen which is needed to break the sugar into usable energy.
+During the day, your weed takes in carbon dioxide (CO2) from the air, water from the roots, and the sun’s energy to create their source of energy, sugar.
+Your plants store and consume the sugar in a process known as photosynthesis.
+If a plant doesn’t have enough access to light, it needs to absorb its stored sugar to survive.
+This means consuming oxygen, which is necessary to break the sugar into usable energy.

 Plants take in oxygen when they synthesize, but they also consume it from the environment in a process known as respiration.
 Therefore, your AK-47 plants need constant access to oxygen-rich air.
-Typically, fresh air has between 300 and 500 parts per million (ppm) of CO2.
-Your plants thrive in air with a CO2 level of between 1,000 and 1,400 ppm.
+Typically, fresh air has approximately 400 parts per million (ppm) of CO2.
+Your plants thrive in an atmosphere with a CO2 level of between 1,000 and 1,400 ppm.

 Without proper air circulation, you cannot hope to provide the oxygen-rich air your plants need when growing indoors.
-Air circulation guarantees enough oxygen for your plants and prevents respiration, a process which leads to moisture build-up on leaves and stems, thus increasing the risk of mold.
+Air circulation guarantees enough oxygen for your plants and prevents respiration.
 Good air circulation also helps keep pests at bay and enables your plants to develop strong stems.

 6 – Make Clones from Your Marijuana Plants